Armotik/NaurelliaCraftWebsite/readme.md

   - Admin : Contains the admin controllers of the project
     - DashboardController.php : Contains the dashboard controller of the project
     - InfractionsCrudController.php : Contains the infractions crud controller of the project
+    - ShopItemCrudController.php : Contains the shop item crud controller of the project
     - UserIGCrudController.php : Contains the user IG crud controller of the project
     - UserCrudController.php : Contains the user crud controller of the project
   - SecurityController.php : Contains the security controller of the project